HoseinHabibiyan/ProxySwitcher/README.md

 # ProxySwitcher
-Tool for manage and rewrite Windows proxy config
+Tool for manage and rewrite windows proxy config